MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 - A [Microsoft Entra ID Free, P1 or P2](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) (for HoloLens users only).
 Users will sign in to their accounts through Microsoft Entra.

-- A HoloLens, HoloLens 2, or mobile device.
+- A HoloLens 2 or mobile device.
 [Learn about additional licensing and product requirements](./requirements.md).

 With the license-free 90-day free trial, each user must download Dynamics 365 Remote Assist from the appropriate app store to start the trial.

-### Steps for HoloLens and HoloLens 2
+### Steps for HoloLens 2

 1. Go to the **Start** menu, and then select **Microsoft Store**.